 Inflation Rate in the United Kingdom averaged 2.50 percent from 1989 until 2021, reaching an all time high of 8.50 percent in April of 1991 and a record low of -0.10 percent in April of 2015.
 This page provides - United Kingdom Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 United Kingdom Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on February of 2021.

-Inflation Rate in the United Kingdom is expected to be 1.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in the United Kingdom to stand at 1.90 in 12 months time.
-In the long-term, the United Kingdom Inflation Rate is projected to trend around 2.30 percent in 2020, according to our econometric models.
+Inflation Rate in the United Kingdom is expected to be 0.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in the United Kingdom to stand at 1.80 in 12 months time.
+In the long-term, the United Kingdom Inflation Rate is projected to trend around 2.00 percent in 2022 and 1.90 percent in 2023, according to our econometric models.